ccharp/DataCleaningProject/README.md

 CodeBook.md describes these transformations in detail.

-Simply execute run\_analysis.R in this repositories root directly and observe the generation of combined\_transformed.csv.
+Simply execute run\_analysis.R in this repositories root directly and observe the generation of the output txt files, clean.txt and clean\_avg.txt.